Yelp/mrjob/docs/guides/emr-advanced.rst

-You can allow jobs to wait for an available cluster instead of immediately starting a new one by specifying a value for `--pool-wait-minutes`. mrjob will try to find a cluster every 30 seconds for **pool_wait_minutes**.
+You can allow jobs to wait for an available cluster instead of immediately starting a new one by specifying a value for `--pool-wait-minutes`. mrjob will try to find a cluster every 30 seconds for :mrjob-opt:`pool_wait_minutes`.
 If none is found during that time, mrjob will start a new one.

 .. _spot-instances: